ConstantinAlexandruDanceanu/Soc-Home-Lab/Phase-2_Activity-and-Detection/Scenarios/Scenario-1_Local-Discovery/scenario.md

 - User: `Alex-D\dance`
 - Alert severity: Low (Level 3)

-## Correlation and Analysis
+## Analysis
-While each command is legitimate when executed individually, the sequence and timing indicate systematic discovery behavior.

-Such command patterns are commonly observed during early post-access reconnaissance phases to assess user privileges and available system resources.

-No evidence of privilege escalation, persistence, or lateral movement was observed during this activity.
+Individually, these commands are normal administrative actions.
+However, when executed together and close in time, they form a clear discovery pattern.

+This type of behavior is often seen early in an attack lifecycle, when an attacker is trying to understand user privileges and system configuration.
+In this case, no further activity such as privilege escalation or persistence was observed.

 ## Analyst Decision
-The activity was monitored but not escalated.

-Although the behavior aligns with discovery techniques, the lack of follow-up malicious actions supports a **benign but relevant** classification.
+I classified this activity as **benign but relevant**.
-Continued monitoring of the endpoint was recommended.
+No escalation was required, but continued monitoring of the endpoint was considered appropriate.